 These four seminars will enable candidates to diagnose and assess patients for psychoanalytic treatment as well as their suitability as control cases.
 Candidates will learn to differentiate psychosis, neurosis and border-line conditions with focus on the main neurotic conditions (hysteria, obsessions, perversions, character disorders, narcissistic disorders) including severity and combinations.
 Attention will also be given to post-traumatic disorders and character disorders.
 Consideration of the analytic interview will include taking a personal history; levels of personality organization; mode of relating; object relationships; and psychological mindedness (capacity for verbal expression, self-reflection, transference and symbolization).
-Preparation and engagement of a first analytic patient will be considered.
+Preparation and engagement of a first analytic patient will be discussed, including how to gain informed consent, explaining confidentiality, risk of harm to patient, limits of confidentiality, and when to refer a patient to another health care professional.
 Candidates will also learn how to use their cognitive and affective responses to a prospective patient and countertransference issues will be touched on.
 The final decision about a patient’s suitability for analytic treatment with a particular candidate is to be based on discussion with the prospective supervisor.
 Required readings are meant to stimulate candidates’ thinking about how to decide treatment of choice, find control cases and how analyst and analysand engage each other to begin a unique analytic process.
 Referral to other qualified therapists of patients found unsuitable for analysis, or wishing to try other therapies will be discussed.

 Candidates will be able to:

 - Conduct analytic interviews to assess suitability for psychoanalytic treatment as a control case; apply (1.3) major diagnostic categories.